Medicinal Plant Lexicon

 Recognised medical use

-With catarrh of the respiratory tract (Commission E).
-The HMPC has classified mullein flowers as a traditional herbal medicinal product (see "traditional use").
+The HMPC has classified mullein flowers (woolly flowers) as a traditional herbal medicinal product (see ‘Traditional use’).

 Traditional use

-Mullein flowers were classified by the HMPC as traditional herbal medicines (§ 39a AMG).
-Based on many years of experience mullein flowers can be used for the relief of sore throat symptoms associated with dry cough and colds.
+Mullein flowers (woolly flowers) have been classified by the HMPC as a traditional herbal medicinal product (Article 16a of Directive 2001/83/EC).
+Based upon long-standing use, mullein flowers (woolly flowers) can be used to treat sore throats associated with dry coughs and colds.

 Herbal drug preparations in finished dosage forms

-• cut drug to prepare tea, in tea blends (cough tea)
+• Cut drug for tea preparations and tea blends (cough tea)

 Dosage

-Tea infusion: drink a warm cup of tea made from mullein flowers 3 to 4 times a day.
+Tee: Drink a warm cup of tea made from mullein flowers 3 to 4 times a day.
+Daily dose: 4.5 to 8 g of the drug.

 Preparation of a tea

-Pour around 150ml of boiling water over 1.5 to 2 grams of finely chopped mullein flowers (mullein) strain after 10 to 15 minutes.
-To make better use of the mucus of the drug prepare the infusion in cold water, strain after 2 hours and bring briefly to a boil.
+Pour approximately 150 ml of boiling water over 1.5 to 2 grams of finely chopped mullein flowers (woolly flowers) and strain after 10 to 15 minutes.
+To make better use of the mucilage in the drug, prepare the tea with cold water, strain after 2 hours, and briefly bring to a boil.

 Notes

-There is currently no experience on the safety of using mullein flowers during pregnancy and whilst breast-feeding.
-Its use for coughs in children under 12 years old is not recommended, it should be dealt with by a doctor.
+There are no safety studies available on use of mullein flowers during pregnancy and lactation.
+The use in children under 12 years of age is not recommended due to a lack of evidence.

 Side effects